-The payroll growth assumption used for amortizing the unfunded actuarial accrued liability (UAAL) as a level percentage of pay has been decreased from 4.0%, limited to the actual 10-year historical average payroll growth rate to a forward-looking payroll growth rate of 2.5% per year.
+For the fiscal year ended September 30, 2019, the payroll growth assumption used for amortizing the unfunded actuarial accrued liability (UAAL) as a level percentage of pay has been decreased from 4.0%, limited to the actual 10-year historical average payroll growth rate to a forward-looking payroll growth rate of 2.5% per year.
 This rate is consistent with the underlying inflation assumption.
 In addition, the maximum amortization period for amortizing changes in the UAAL has been reduced from 30 years to 25 years.
 The net impact of these changes is a decrease in the annual required employer contribution of 4.67% of covered payroll, or \$497,929.